~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 ⬖ Coconut oil makes the taste softer and smoother.

-⬖ Combine a cacao drink with herbs, supplements, nootropics or medicinal mushrooms that you are using.
+⬖ Combine cacao with herbs, supplements, nootropics or medicinal mushrooms that you are using.

-Oat milk is delicious to make it more creamy and is naturally sweeter.
+Oat milk is delicious, making it more creamy and naturally sweeter.
 Cacao has a subtle effect.
 Some notice it directly, others after drinking cacao for a week.
-You’ll get the most benefits from cacao by using it regularly, and important to feel what’s right for you.
-For many, it's a nice alternative to coffee.
+You'll get the most benefits from cacao by using it regularly, and it's essential to feel what's right for you.
+For many, it's an excellent alternative to coffee.